Cryptopiece/smartcontracts/README.md

-# Smartcontract project for Cointop360
+# Smartcontract project for CryptoPiece

 # Requirement